poeticider/poeticider/README.md

 - 👋 Hi, I’m @poeticider
-- 👀 My ambition is to become a software engineer!!
+- 👀 Aspiring web developer!!
 Programming is the future!
 - 🌱 I’m currently learning brushing up on javaScript.
 I want to practice more React/Ruby on Rails!
 - 💞️ Studying full-time through hyperionDev.
 - 📫 How to reach me ... https://www.linkedin.com/in/daniel-riley-a20389196/